wp-plugins/wpi-designer-button-shortcode/readme.txt

 #### Creating Call-To-Action (CTA) Buttons::

 *  Every call-to-action button contains Heading, Sub-heading, Button & Footer Text.
-*  You can create beauticul & awesome CTA buttons with small effort.
+*  You can create beautiful & awesome CTA buttons with small effort.
 *  You can select from professionally designed CTA buttons Styles from Styles collection.
 *  You can change the heading text font.
 *  You can change the heading text size.